pg-format/specification/README.md

 - `id` the internal node identifier, being a non-empty string.
 Node identifiers MUST be unique per PG-JSON document.
 - `labels` an array of labels, each being a non-empty string.
 Labels MUST be unique per node.
-- `properties` a JSON object mapping non-empty strings as property keys to non-empty arrays of scalar JSON values (string, number, boolean, or null) as property values.
+- `properties` a JSON object mapping non-empty strings as property keys to non-empty arrays of scalar JSON values (string, number, boolean) as property values.

 Each edge is a JSON object with one optional and four mandatory fields: